StevenBtw/solvOR/docs/algorithms/constraint-programming/solve-sat.md

 # solve_sat

-Boolean satisfiability.
+Boolean satisfiability ([SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem)).
 Feed it clauses in CNF (conjunctive normal form), get back a satisfying assignment.
-This is the engine under the hood of CP-SAT and many other solvers.
+This is the engine under the hood of constraint programming and many other solvers.

 ## When to Use